ejmastnak/ejmastnak.com/content/tutorials/vim-latex/vimscript.md

 Me too!
 But I focused on Vimscript in this article...

-1. so that both Vim and Neovim users can benefit from it and
+1. so that both Vim and Neovim users can benefit from it, and
-1. because the VimTeX plugin (which predates Lua in Neovim) uses Vimscript and is a bit easier to configure in Vimscript.
+1. because the VimTeX plugin (which predates the introduction of first-class Lua in Neovim 0.5) uses Vimscript and is a bit easier to configure in Vimscript.

-Keep in mind that the same concepts covered in this article also apply to Lua-configured Neovim, you just have to [translate the Vimscript to Lua](https://neovim.io/doc/user/lua-guide.html#lua-guide) if you so wish.
+The concepts covered in this article still apply perfectly well to Lua-configured Neovim, you just have to [translate the Vimscript syntax to Lua](https://neovim.io/doc/user/lua-guide.html#lua-guide) if you so wish.
 And remember that you can always [include snippets of Vimscript in an otherwise Lua-based config](https://neovim.io/doc/user/lua-guide.html#lua-guide-vimscript).
 {{< /details >}}